aroccon/HIT36/README.md

 #### Things to be done/updated (ASAP)
 * Particles tracking (input, output files, remove cint? only trilinear?)
-* Particles output for paraview, reading of the output is fine but files are not generated.

 #### To run a simulation:
 * A) Setup the input.f90 file.